 3B – Hairston

 CF – Maxwell/Morgan platoon

 Bench — Schneider or Nieves, Kearns, Johnson, Bixler or Gonzalez

 While this team would have some strengths — Bonifacio leading off, the power of Willingham, Dunn and Soriano, the versatility of Hairston, a decent bullpen with an elite closer in Hanrahan — it would struggle in the field and have abysmal starting pitching.

 Overall, the current Washington roster far exceeds the castoffs in talent, potential, and ability to become a winning or even contending ball club.
 Clearly, the front office is in good hands with Rizzo at the helm.

-Topics: Former Nationals
+Tags: Former Nationals